-Salt Lake City International Airport | Salt Lake City, UT | Custom Composite Materials; Column Plates: 18’H x 17’W at widest point, Benches: 27’9”L x 9’7”W x 63”H | Installation 2020
+Salt Lake City International Airport | Salt Lake City, UT | Custom Composite Materials; Column Plates: 18’H x 17’W at widest point, Benches: 27’9”L x 9’7”W x 63”H | 2020

-Both the Column Plates and Benches installations will function as seating as well as sculptural elements.
+Both the Column Plates and Benches installations function as seating as well as sculptural elements.
 Made of a composite material, the Column Plates are 18 feet high and 17 feet at their widest point.
 Also made of a composite material, the Benches are massive in scale at 28 feet long, 10 feet wide, and 5 feet high.

-For these very unique and innovative composite pieces, Gordon Huether Studio has partnered with Kreysler & Associates, who among other famous projects, recently finished the signature architectural features for the expansion to the San Francisco MoMA.
+For these very unique and innovative composite pieces, Gordon Huether Studio partnered with Kreysler & Associates, who among other famous projects, designed and installed the signature architectural features for the expansion to the San Francisco MoMA.
 Both the Column Plates and Benches were installed in the new main terminal in 2020 and are accessible to all SLC travelers.